davidip86/davidip86/README.md

 ### Hi there 👋

-- 🔭 I live in London and am looking for an entry level job in data science having completed a data science bootcamp with HyperionDev in 2023.
-I have a bachelors degree in Mathematics & Physics and currently work in the financial services industry.
+- 🔭 I live in London and am looking for an entry/mid level job in the field of Data.
+Currently I'm part way through a full time data analytics course with a training provider, Albany Beck which follows a data science bootcamp I completed with HyperionDev in the first half of 2023.
+I have a bachelors degree in Mathematics & Physics and have previously worked as an adviser in the fiancial services industry.

+🌱 The data analytics course with Albany Beck has been based on coding in languages such as SQL and Python as well as using popular data handling tools such as Excel and Power BI.
+Topics being covered include:
+  - Industry concepts, practices, terminology (e.g. Agile, SDLC, Git, Datalakes etc)
+  - SQL (concepts such as relational databases, normalisation.
+Hands on utlisation - creating/defining table     and relationships, manipulating data etc)
+  - Power BI (importing, cleaning and transforming datasets, calculations, filtering, creating dashboards,       visualisations and forecasting.

-- 🌱 The bootcamp was based on coding in Python and of course I'd love to learn more languages such as SQL and R. Topics covered in the bootcamp included:
+🌱 The bootcamp with HyperionDev was based on coding in Python.
+Topics covered in the bootcamp included:
   - Data types and handling methods
   - Control structures and Loops
   - Programming operators